MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 ## Information your organization can see

 Your organization can't see any data, such as texts, emails, and pictures, in your personal apps.
-The MTD app reports information about the apps on your device to your organization, including:
+The MTD app reports information to your organization about work apps, including:

 * App name
 * App ID: The unique name that identifies the app in Google Play.
 * App version and short version number: The specific release numbers for an app.
 * App bundle and dynamic size: The amount of space an app uses on your device.

 The actual information reported depends on the MTD vendor your organization uses.
+For more information, contact your IT support person.

 ## Get support
 Contact your IT support person for help with: